svenliebig/blog/posts/Installing-and-Configuring-Apache2-on-Debian-11-(Bullseye).md

 We configured all of these things with the `root` user, which is fine for the moment but maybe not ideally for the future.

 I hope these information will help someone setting up their `apache2` on a server!
 Thanks for reading.

+If you want to read about user management and how to grant specific user access to the commands they need, maybe have a look at my other post [Create and Manage Users in Unix](/posts/Create-and-Manage-Users-in-Unix). :)